unicoderns/orm/README.md

 `groupBy` String with column names E.g.: "id, name"

-### Get Some
+#### Get Some

-Get a limited number of matching rows
+Whe you use this function you will get a limited number of matching rows.
+This happens beacuse you should pass the limit of rows you need.

 ```typescript
 usersTable.getSome({